-Meal plan for October 29th – November 4th, and a week in review
+Meal plan for October 29th – November 4th

 The other day I was thinking to myself “Sarah (we’re on a first name basis), this election cycle doesn’t seem like it’s so bad”.
 I’ve heard on NPR about how much money has been spend on ads, and how people are so sick of the vitriol and name calling.
 I hadn’t seen that.
 I knew it exists, but I wasn’t seeing it.

 :does the Dance of Joy from Perfect Strangers (shut up, you ALL know what I’m talking about):

 Please go ahead and add “no political ads” to the already huge list of “why not having cable rocks my world”.
 As you might remember, we watch our shows on Amazon (free with Amazon Prime), the network’s own website, or Hulu.
 We have Hulu Prime which is $8 a month.

 Recently, Hulu started a promotion where if you try it out, you get two weeks free.
 If anyone is interested in trying to cut the cable cord, now would be the time to try it out as we ramp up to election day!
 Shoot me an email (click contact me at the top of the blog) for a referral.
 For full disclosure, apparently I also get 2 weeks free, but that’s not why I’m trying to whore out this service.
 It’s amazing how your life changes for the better without cable.
 I’m more productive, I read more, and life is less centered on sitting on my ass.
 I want that for you guys too!

 Last week at church, we had a guest pastor doing the sermon.
 In our church, prior to the “main” sermon, there is a children’s sermon where all the kids come up and receive a 3-5 minute message that is a child-sized version/preview of the main sermon.